Our 11 Favorite Rehearsal Dinner Themes

 Half the fun of planning your rehearsal dinner is that it's supposed to be less formal than your wedding, so anything goes, really.
 Love the casual Mexican restaurant you went to on your first date?
 Never miss trivia night at your favorite bar?
-It's all fair game for your rehearsal dinner, where guests will love kicking back and having fun.
-If you're having trouble brainstorming the kind of vibe or setting that fits you the best, here are 11 rehearsal dinner themes to steal.
+It's all fair game for rehearsal dinner ideas, especially since your rehearsal dinner guests will love kicking back and having fun.
+If you're having trouble brainstorming the kind of vibe or setting that fits you the best, here are 11 rehearsal dinner themes and ideas to steal.

 1. A BBQ Rehearsal Dinner